TheArturthur/CoppermindScraper/Cosmere/War of Reckoning.md

 The stormform listeners showed the ability to shoot red lightning, which they successfully weaponized against the Alethi.
 Roion's army was eventually defeated, but Adolin and Aladar managed well enough on their plateaus.
 Having been warned by Rlain that the stormforms' song will bring destruction, Dalinar instructed Adolin to stop the singers.
 Adolin found a way to get to the singers and killed many of them, but Eshonai attacked before he could finish the task.
 In the end, even though he defeated Eshonai, he was unable to prevent the song from being completed.
 The summoned storm turned out to be the [[Everstorm\|Everstorm]], and it came towards them from the west, bringing red lightning.
 In addition, the [[Stormfather\|Stormfather]] sent an unexpected highstorm, coming from the east as highstorms usually do.
 Szeth arrived on the battlefield on a mission from [[Taravangian\|Taravangian]] to assassinate Dalinar, but was thwarted by [[Kaladin\|Kaladin]]. [[Shallan Davar\|Shallan Davar]] managed to find and activate the ancient [[Oathgate\|Oathgate]] within the city, and the surviving Alethi army was safely transported to [[Urithiru\|Urithiru]] before the combined Everstorm and highstorm destroyed the whole city of Narak.
 The surviving remnants of the stormform army eventually ended up as vessels for the [[Fused\|Fused]], the immortal commanders of [[Odium\|Odium's]] army that returned through the Everstorm.
 The exception was Venli, whom Odium spared for his own purposes.
-Aside from Rlain, it is currently unknown whether any of the listeners who did not join the stormform army survived.
+The non stormform listeners who escaped into the chasms survived with the help of a chasmfiend.

 ## Warfare
 Having to battle on the [[Shattered Plains\|Shattered Plains]], with its unique chasm-filled terrain, brought some notable characteristics to the war.